simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 The Actors
 ..........

-Let's start with the code of the worker.
+Let's start with the code of the master.
 It is represented by the *master* function below.
 This simple function takes at least 3 parameters (the amount of tasks to dispatch, their computational size in flops to compute and their communication size in bytes to